-4 Simple Steps to Start Investing in Property Using SMSF
+4 Simple Steps to Start Investing in Property Using a SMSF

-It is possible to use your SMSFs to buy investment properties.
+It is possible to use a SMSF to buy investment properties.
 This has become an increasingly popular choice for Australians in recent years with the strong performance of real estate prices and low interest rates.
 It is even possible for a self-managed fund to borrow to purchase a single property.
-Here is an outline of the basic steps for property investing using your SMSF.
+Here is an outline of the basic steps for property investing using a SMSF.

 Do you have enough Super for property?

 The first step when considering property investment with your SMSF is how much money you have.
 Buying either residential or commercial property in Australia can be expensive.
-Using your Super balance might give you access to the property market where you otherwise could not but you need to know how much money you will need.
+Using your Super balance might give you access to the property market where you otherwise could not, but you need to know how much money you will require.
 Contact us to learn more.